-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2018
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2019

-Total Net Change in Fund Balances - Governmental Funds \$ 19,086,348 Amounts Reported for Governmental Activities in the Statement of Activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
-Capital outlays \$17,604,129 Depreciation expense and disposal (9,599,400) 0.004.720 Net Expense Adjustment 8,004,729 Proceeds received from issuance of bonds is a revenue in the governmental funds, but it increases long-term obligations in the statement of net position and does not affect the statement of activities.
-(46,140,000) Premiums received from sale of bonds is a revenue source in the governmental funds, but it increases long-term liabilities in the statement of net position and does not effect the statement of activities.
-(4,338,208) Payment of the refunded bonds is recorded as an expenditure in the governmental funds, but is a reduction of liability and does not affect the statement of activities.
-11,900,000 Refunding cost of the refunded bonds is recorded as an expenditure in the , , governmental funds but is recorded as a deferred charge on the statement of net position and does not affect the statement of activities.
-163,409 Amortization of deferred refunding charges is an expense on the statement of activities and does not impact the governmental funds.
-Succession of activities and abes not impact the governmental runas.
+Total Net Change in Fund Balances - Governmental Funds \$ (7,739,553) Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
+Capital outlays \$15,2 294,877 Depreciation expense and disposal (9,4 57,776) Net Expense Adjustment 5,837,101 Amortization of deferred refunding charges is an expense on the statement of activities and does not impact the governmental funds.
 (175,591) Payment of principal of General Obligation Bonds is an expenditure in the governmental funds, but it reduces long-term obligations in the statement of net position and does not affect the statement of activities.
-11,085,000 Amortization of the premium on long-term debt is not recognized in the governmental funds.
+8,574,374 Amortization of the premium on long-term debt is not recognized in the governmental funds.
 In the government-wide statements, it is deferred and amortized over the life of the related debt.
-1 022 700 and amortized over the fife of the related debt.
-1,033,790

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, (Continued) FOR THE YEAR ENDED JUNE 30, 2018

-Payment of principal on Mello Roos bonds is an expenditure in the governmental funds, but it reduces long-term obligations in the statement of net position and does not affect the statement of activities.
-575,000 Reduction of arbitrage liability reduces long-term obligations in the statement of net position and is an expenditure in the statement of activities, but it does not affect the governmental funds.
-21,797 Accreted interest is not an expenditure in the governmental funds, but it increases the long term liabilities in the statement of net position and is reflected as additional interest expense in the statement of activities.
-(3,074,702) In the statement of activities compensated absences are measured by the amounts earned during the year.
+1,033,790 Accreted interest is not an expenditure in the governmental funds, but it increases the long term liabilities in the statement of net position and is reflected as additional interest expense in the statement of activities.
+(2,783,463) In the statement of activities compensated absences are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures are measured by the amount actually paid.
-28,423 In the governmental funds, OPEB expense are based on employer contributions made to pension plans during the year.
+27,365 In the governmental funds, OPEB expense are based on employer contributions made to pension plans during the year.
 However, in the statement of activities, OPEB expense is the net effect of all changes in the deferred outflows, deferred inflows and net OPEB liability during the year.
+(2,040,188)

+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, (Continued) FOR THE YEAR ENDED JUNE 30, 2019

-824,139 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
+In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
 However, in the statement of activities, pension expense is the net effect of all changes in the deferred outflows, deferred inflows and net pension liability during the year.

-(2,855,127) Interest on long-term obligations is recorded as an expenditure in the governmental funds when it is due; however, in the statement of activities, interest expense is recognized as the interest accrues, regardless of when it is due.
-(326,664) An internal service fund is used by the District's management to charge the costs of the worker's compensation insurance program to the individual funds.
+Interest on long-term obligations is recorded as an expenditure in the governmental funds when it is due; however, in the statement of activities, interest expense is recognized as the interest accrues, regardless of when it is due.

+An internal service fund is used by the District's management to charge the costs of the worker's compensation insurance program to the individual funds.
 The net revenue of the internal service fund is reported with governmental activities.

-10,260 Change in Net Position of Governmental Activities \$ (4,177,397)
+Change in Net Position of Governmental Activities

-PROPRIETARY FUND STATEMENT OF NET POSITION JUNE 30, 2018
+PROPRIETARY FUND STATEMENT OF NET POSITION JUNE 30, 2019

 Governmental Activities - Internal Service Fund

 ASSETS

 Current Assets

-Deposits and investments \$ 716,718
+Deposits and investments \$ 24,108

-Receivables 3,024
+Receivables 134

-Total Current Assets 719,742
+Total Assets 24,242

+LIABILITIES

+Current Liabilities

+Due to other funds 24,242

+Total Liabilities 24,242 24,242

 NET POSITION

-Restricted for insurance programs 719,742
+Restricted for insurance programs -

-Total Net Position \$ 719,742
+Total Net Position \$ -

-PROPRIETARY FUND STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION FOR THE YEAR ENDED JUNE 30, 2018
+PROPRIETARY FUND STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION FOR THE YEAR ENDED JUNE 30, 2019

-Governmental Activities - Internal Service Fund NONOPERATING REVENUES Interest income \$ 10,260 Change in Net Position Total Net Position - Beginning Total Net Position - Ending 10,260 709,482 \$ 719,742
+Governmental Activities - Internal Service Fund NONOPERATING REVENUES Interest income \$ 4,500 NONOPERATING EXPENDITURES Transfers out (724,242) Change in Net Position Total Net Position - Beginning Total Net Position - Ending (719,742) 719,742 \$ -